michaelxwang/michaelxwang.github.io/cat/tax/_posts/2023-06-11-HSA-excess.md

 but it may also be the most time-consuming, and sometimes costly as some HSA custodians charge a fee for the service.

+The tax treatment of the excess contribution and the earnings is the same as in Option 1: the excess is reported as “other income” if not already included in your W‑2, earnings are included in gross income, and no 6% excise tax applies because the correction is timely.

 #### Option 3: Rollover to next year (untimely correction).

 If you have missed the chance, or simply do not want to go through the trouble of contacting the HSA custodian,